UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

 - Requires admin permissions on your device.
 - Still requires installing quite a few things, which needs to be done correctly for it to work.
 - Installs another operating system in the background, and so may need quite a bit of disk space.
-- Uses Docker, which can take quite a lot of computer resources.
 - Regardless of what your main operating system is, your programming is actually done in Linux.
 - VSCode takes a relatively long time to complete its set up each time you start it (typically about a minute).